-Sessions are offered in-person in Calgary, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
+Sessions are offered in-person in Calgary or Airdrie, Alberta or by using Technology Assisted Counselling which can consist of phone or video sessions depending on need and preference.
 Sessions may be available throughout Canada depending on the clinician’s credentials.
 The fee schedule is here.
 Payment options include cash, credit card, debit, e-transfer, and direct billing with a number of different insurance carriers.

 Appointments can be scheduled online at anytime.
 If the ‘New Client’ option is not available, please check our About Page to see when new client sessions are being scheduled.
 You can email us indicating your interest and we will go from there!

 If you have questions about the services offered, do not hesitate to reach out.
 Email will be the quickest way to get in touch.
 We aim to respond to emails and phone calls within 1 business day.